joannakl/cs102/projects/project3_logs.markdown

 <span class="new">This class should inherit from the   `SortedLinkedList<Record>` class.
 (This is your own implementation
 of a sorted doubly linked list described above.)</span>

 - The class needs to provide a default constructor that creates an empty `RecordList` object.
+(Do not overthink this requirement, but ask questions if you are not sure how to do this.)

 In addition, the class should implement the following <span class="old">two</span> methods:

 - `public Session getFirstSession(String user) `

-	This method should return the first login session for the specified `user`.
+	This method should construct and return the first login session for the specified `user`.
 If there are multiple login session for the specified user, the _first_ one is the one with the earliest login time.
 Note that in some cases this session may still be active.

 	If the specified `user` does not match any of the records in the list, the function should throw an instance of `NoSuchElementException` with an appropriate